Ethnic Studies

 Andrew Bernstein.
 Professor of history.
 Japanese History.
 PhD 1999, MPhil 1996, MA 1994 Columbia University.
 BA 1990 Amherst College.

 Kimberly Brodkin.
-Associate professor with term of gender studies and ethnic studies.
+Professor with term of gender studies and ethnic studies.
 Gender and politics in the U.S. PhD 2001 Rutgers University.
 BA 1992 University of Pennsylvania.

 Kundai V. Chirindo.
-Associate professor of rhetoric and media studies and department chair, director of general education.
+Professor of rhetoric and media studies.
 Rhetoric, culture, and hermeneutics; Africa in the public imaginary; rhetoric and postcolonial theory.
 PhD 2012 University of Kansas.
 MA 2008, BA 2004 Bethel University.

 Rachel Cole.
 Associate professor of English.
 19th-Century American literature.
 PhD 2005, MA 2000 Johns Hopkins University.
 BA 1994 Williams College.

 Kristin Fujie.
-Associate professor of English and department chair.
+Associate professor of English.
 19th- and 20th-Century American Literature, Modernism.
 PhD 2010, BA 1997 University of California at Berkeley.

 Maureen Healy.
 Associate professor of history.
 European History, Women's and Gender History, War and Genocide.
 PhD 2000, MA 1994 University of Chicago.
 BA 1990 Tufts University.

 Matthew N. Johnston.
-Associate professor of art history.
+Professor of art history.
 Modern Art History.
 PhD 2004, MA 1994 University of Chicago.
 BA 1992 Yale University.

 Sidra Kamran.
 Assistant professor of sociology.
 Gender and Sexuality, Digital Culture, Social Inequality, Qualitative Methods, Sociology of Work, Global Social Theory.
 PhD 2022, MA 2015 The New School.
 BS 2011 University of Lahore.